Azevedo asks for ideas as WTO hits a brick wall

 India plunged the WTO back into stalemate in July, just months after the 160-member trade body appeared to have struck the first global deal in its 19-year history.

-Although the agreement was a modest success, streamlining and standardizing customs rules around the world, diplomats had high hopes that it would be a springboard to new talks.
+Although the agreement was a modest success, streamlining and standardising customs rules around the world, diplomats had high hopes that it would be a springboard to new talks.

 WTO spokesman Keith Rockwell said he had never seen a similar situation at the agency, which has been dogged by "impasse" in multilateral trade negotiations for a decade.